 When setting goals on a yearly basis, it's easy to start thinking of time as something that resets at midnight on the 31st of December.
 And while I think setting new goals every year is super valuable, it's important to not loose perspective on where you actually want to go and what makes you happy.
 Time is continuous, so I think long term goals need to be as well.
 Missed one of your 2017 goals?
 No worries - just revise it and pick it up again next year!

 I hope this post has given you a bit of insight into how I work with goals and what they mean to me.
 Again, it's important to note that these kind of things are super individual, and there's no right or wrong answer.
 Just like with productivity, if you're looking for ways to improve the way you work with goals, try doing something new and measure the result (that can actually be a meta goal in of its own 😉).

 What do you think?
 What are your preferred ways of working with goals, and what characteristics do you think a good goal should have?
-Let me know, either in the comments section below or on Twitter @johnsundell.
+Let me know on Twitter @johnsundell.
 Feel free to also let me know if you have any specific topics you'd like me to write about in the future on this meta blog.

 Thanks for reading and happy new year! 🚀